imcquee/Easally/Readme.md

  1. Run install.vbs
  2. Enter the path to the game launcher that you want to run in handheld mode
+ 3. Open the shortcut on the desktop labeled: "Return to Game Mode"
+ 4. Optional: Click the box to no longer ask for the program to run

 The installer also creates a shortcut on the desktop that allows you to quickly go back to handheld mode